pvdabeel/prolog/Documentation/Tests/test08/README.md

 This test case combines test06 and test07.
 The 'os-1.0' package lists 'web-1.0' as
 both a compile-time and runtime dependency, creating two indirect cycles through the dependency graph.
+Because the proof paths pass through RDEPEND entries, the cycles are classified as RDEPEND-mediated and therefore benign.

-**Expected:** The prover should detect both cycles and take assumptions to break them, yielding two verify steps in the proposed plan.
+**Expected:** The prover should detect the cycles but classify them as benign, producing a clean plan with all four packages and no cycle-break assumptions or verify steps.

 ![test08](test08.svg)